Ads:

 If life isn't perfect now, at least you can work to lay a groundwork for the future

-Some advice for specific problems:
+Some advice for specific problems

 Living in a small, boring town

-Living far away from everyone
+Living far from everyone

 Not having a car / not being able to drive